Army of Darkness Roleplaying Game

 The Army of Darkness Roleplaying Game is a role-playing game published by Eden Studios, Inc. in 2005.

 Description

 The Army of Darkness Roleplaying Game is based on the film Army of Darkness.

-Cinematic Unisystem was adopted for use in Army of Darkness.
+It uses the Cinematic Unisystem developed for the Buffy the Vampire Slayer Roleplaying Game.

 Publication history

 Shane Lacy Hensley designed the role-playing game Army of Darkness (2005) for Eden Studios.
 The Army of Darkness Roleplaying Game was published by Eden Studios, Inc. in 2005.